 Proponents for these dog breeds have claimed that poor ownership skills, and not the dogs themselves, are the reasons for these numbers.

 These are two of the most popular breeds selected for dog fighting, so some experts speculate that while the breed itself is not threatening, the fact that so many of these animals are being bred and taught to be aggressive makes them a problem.

 On the other hand, the vast majority of dog bites have nothing to do with pit bulls or any specific breed.

 In fact, a damaging bite to the hand is far more common than mauling of the victim, and any dog can be associated with biting a person's hand.
 Smaller breeds may actually be more likely to bite in this way out of fear or intimidation.

 How to Take Legal Action After a Dog Bite Injury

 No matter how the bite happens, once it has occurred the owner must take responsibility.
 It does no good for the owner to claim, “He never bit anyone before!
 Any bite is a bad bite, and can lead to further problems as the dog discovers it can behave in this way.
 It is very important to hold dog owners accountable so that they do not allow their animals to become more and more aggressive.

 If you have been the victim of a dog bite accident, it is important that you discuss your case with an attorney immediately, and pursue damages against the owner of the dog.
 Please call us at 949-203-3814 for a free consultation.

-Immediately call an experienced and reputable Orange County Personal Injury Lawyer for a free consultation at 949-203-3814 or visit the Bisnar Chase Personal Injury Attorneys Newport Beach personal injury attorneys.
+Immediately call the experienced and reputable Orange County Personal Injury Lawyer at Bisnar Chase for a free consultation at 949-203-3814.